-As Igor extended his influence in the area around Kiev, he sought tribute payments from his neighbors in recognition of his authority.
+As Igor extended his influence in the area around Kyiv, he sought tribute payments from his neighbors in recognition of his authority.
 In 945, he visited the East Slavic tribe of the Drevlians (also spelled Derevlians or Drevlyans) to receive payment.
 Once there, Igor decided that he wanted more money than had previously been agreed upon.
 The Drevlians got angry and felled him.
 Igor's demise was severe, according to one source:

 They had bent down two birch trees to the prince’s feet and tied them to his legs... then they let the trees straighten again, thus tearing the prince’s body apart.

 When Igor Perished, His Young Son Became Prince

 Soon After Igor's Death, The Leader Of Drevlians Proposed Marriage

 Prince Mal of the Drevlians tried to arrange a marriage to Olga shortly after Igor perished.
-The Drevlians sent twenty men to Olga with the idea that they would take her back to their Prince with Sviatoslav and take control of Kiev.
+The Drevlians sent twenty men to Olga with the idea that they would take her back to their Prince with Sviatoslav and take control of Kyiv.

-When they arrived at Kiev, Olga responded to the Drevlians:
+When they arrived at Kyiv, Olga responded to the Drevlians:

 Your proposal is pleasing to me.
 Indeed, my husband cannot rise again from the dead.
 But I desire to honor you tomorrow in the presence of my people.
 Return now to your boat, and remain there.
 Put on a show of great arrogance.
 When I send for you tomorrow, say that you will not ride on horses or go on foot.
 Insist that my people carry you to me in your boat.